nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Interacting with DocTrack

-All interactions with the DocTrack platform are done through a series of **commands** entered by the user.
+All interactions with the DocTrack platform are done through a series of **commands** entered by you.
-These commands allow you to perform various **tasks**, such as adding, editing, listing, deleting, finding, and clearing persons/appointments.
-The commands are designed to be flexible and user-friendly, allowing **data fields** in any order, handling multiple entries for specific fields.
+- These commands allow you to perform various **tasks**, such as adding, editing, listing, deleting, finding, and clearing persons/appointments.
+- The commands are designed to be flexible and user-friendly.
+  - You can add fields in any order.
+  - You can add multiple entries for specific fields.

 <box type="tip" light>

-Here are some **key points** to keep in mind when using commands:
+Here are some **key points** to keep in mind when using the commands:

 - You should supply **all** the fields (words in **`UPPER_CASE`**) that are needed for a command.<br>
   _**Example:** In `add person n/NAME`, **`NAME`** is a field which can be used as `add person n/John Doe`._